| | | | | |

 Float Bar Tips

-Keep your ice cream and drinks over ice.
+For best results, set it up out of direct sunlight and place your ice cream and drinks over ice.
 Buckets or bowls work well.

 I transferred my ice cream to a glass jar since the waxed cardboard tubs tend to get squishy over time and this looks so much better.